tanmoysrt/labcaptain/base_image/README.md

 - Access VNC at http://vnc:8080
 - Access port-based routing to any service inside the container by http://port-<port_no>:8080

+> In the above examples, terminal, editor, vnc and port-<port_no> - all the dummy domains are pointed to 127.0.0.1.

+If you want to use any proxy in front of the container, you should set the `Host` header correctly.
+It should be out of these specific formats:
+- terminal
+- editor
+- vnc
+- port-<port_no>
+- terminal:any_port_or_string
+- editor:any_port_or_string
+- vnc:any_port_or_string
+- port-<port_no>:any_port_or_string

 ### Configuration via environment variables
 | Environment variable | Default value | Description          |
 | -------------------- | ------------- | -------------------- |